 Two celebrated chefs, Andreas Caminada from Switzerland and Jordi Cruz from Spain—each with three Michelin stars, came together one autumn day in the Swiss canton of Graubünden.
 Organized by the Spanish Embassy in Bern, I attended this exclusive culinary event with about 30 guests at Schloss Schauenstein, Caminada’s signature restaurant.
-In an effort to showcase Spanish food and wine before a Swiss audience, this special meal also gave these two chefs the chance to learn from each other.
+In an effort to showcase Spanish food and wine before a Swiss audience, this special meal also gave these chefs the chance to learn from each other.

 Schloss Schauenstein – Fine Dining in a Swiss Castle